-Tens of thousands of grocery store items play up the fact that they are “reduced-fat”, reflecting both the US government’s advice about eating less fat, and our concerns about becoming overweight or obese.
-Our food-shopping habits have changed over the past fifty years, as warnings were posted by the American Heart Association, the US department of Agriculture’s Food Guides, and other agencies that became alarmed at the risk posed by fats, particularly of the ‘saturated” type, for heart disease and other medical problems.
+Tens of thousands of grocery store items play up the fact that they are “reduced-fat”, reflecting both the government’s advice about eating less fat, and our concerns about becoming overweight or obese.
+Our food-shopping habits have changed over the past fifty years, as warnings were posted by the American Heart Association, Department of Agriculture Food Guides, and other agencies that became alarmed at the risk posed by fats, particularly of the ‘saturated” type, for heart disease and other medical problems.

 The beginnings of the fat hypothesis

-The focus on dietary fat in America began in the 1950s, through the efforts of the University of Minnesota physiologist Ancel Keys.
-After the end of the second World War, there was an increase in heart disease in America that created concerns about an epidemic.
-It was similar to what was happening in Britain, where there were large increases in deaths from heart disease.
+In America, the focus on dietary fat began in the 1950s, through the efforts of the University of Minnesota physiologist Ancel Keys.
+After the end of the second World War, the incidence of heart disease began to increase, creating fears about an epidemic.
+In Britain there were similar large increases in the number of deaths from heart disease.
 Keys went around the world looking for clues to this increase by comparing the diets of different groups of people, and whether these were related to their levels of heart disease.
 What he saw was that people who consumed more fat had more deaths from heart disease, as shown in this graph from 1952.

 In countries such as Italy and Japan, where people consumed less fat, there were fewer deaths, per capita, than in the USA or Canada, where fat provided more dietary calories.
 Keys presented his data at a meeting of the World Health Organization in 1952, stating that “. . . fatty diet raised serum cholesterol, atherosclerosis, and myocardial infarction.”
 (Cholesterol deposition being a characteristic of clogged arteries, atherosclerosis the term for that clogging, and myocardial infarction the medical term for heart attacks.)
 Despite an initial reluctance to accept his conclusions at face value, over the next decade the medical world gradually came to believe in them.
 In 1961 a committee of the American Heart Association that included Keys concluded that Americans would reduce their risk of heart disease by reducing the fat in their diets, and by replacing saturated fats with polyunsaturated ones, such as found in oils.
 Keys, the originator of this hypothesis, was featured on the cover of TIME magazine.